weepy/brequire/README.md

-wraps each file writes it to disk. if _path_ ends with '.js': the files will all be bundled together into one script. otherwise path is assumed to be a directroy and each file will be written out separately, the structure mirroring the src directory
+wraps each file writes it to disk. if _path_ ends with '.js': the files will all be bundled together into one script. otherwise path is assumed to be a directory and each file will be written out separately, the structure mirroring the src directory

 * .module_base(name)
 us this method to change the module base name